 Rock Garden Terrarium Care

 As with most of my miniature terrariums, this tank should do well on its own.
-As things grow in, the natural take over will only further enhance the scenery.
+As things grow in, the natural takeover will only further enhance the scenery.
 If you haven’t already, mist down the scape and seal it with a little plastic wrap.
-Open it every once in a while allow fresh air to circulate.
+Open it every once in a while to allow fresh air to circulate.

 If you’re interested in seeing updates on how this as well as other enclosures progress follow me on social media.
 If you’d like to get your tall tweezers on one of these limited edition vivarium decors yourself, check them out in our shop.